 At this time, FAFS doesn’t offer a specific support group only for kinship care parents.
-However, our monthly volunteer committee meetings, held in every county in New Jersey, can include relative caregivers, foster parents, and adoptive parents.
+However, our Connecting Families community-based meetings may be held in you county in New Jersey and they can include relative caregivers, foster parents, and adoptive parents.
 Free foster kinship care education classes, which you will need as a licensed relative caregiver in New Jersey, are also offered at these meetings.
-To see a schedule for your area, check out FAFS’ Support Group Meeting Calendar, by clicking here.
+To see a schedule for your area, check out FAFS’ Connecting Families Community-Based Meeting Calendar, by clicking here.

 If the child in my care can’t return home, what happens?

 If it is unsafe or not possible for the child to go back home, DCP&P (formerly DYFS) will make a decision on establishing permanency for the child.
 Whether a child’s case goes to KLG or adoption (see the next question for an explanation and comparison of these options) is determined by DYFS, neither option is automatic.
 In some cases, the relative caregiver’s only options are the DCP&P (formerly DYFS) decision or the child being moved to another home.
 Have concerns?
 Let us help you today!

 What is KLG?
 Is it different than adoption?